Frequent Mistakes in Tanzania eVisa Applications

 5. Applying Too Late for the eVisa

-Some travelers apply for their eVisa at the last minute, assuming they will receive approval instantly.
+Some travellers apply for their eVisa at the last minute, assuming they will receive approval instantly.
 Processing times can vary, and delays are possible, especially during peak seasons.

 How to Avoid It:

-• Apply at least two to four weeks before your intended travel date.
+• Apply at least 2 to 4 weeks before your intended travel date.

-• Check the average processing time on the official website before making travel arrangements.
+• Check the average processing time for Tanzania eVisa before making travel arrangements.

 6. Ignoring the Entry Requirements

-Even with an approved eVisa, some travelers face entry denial due to missing additional entry requirements, such as return flight tickets or proof of accommodation.
+Even with an approved eVisa, some travellers may be denied entry for failing to meet additional requirements, such as return flight tickets or proof of accommodation.

 How to Avoid It:

-• Ensure you meet all entry requirements beyond the visa, including yellow fever vaccination if traveling from an endemic country.
+• Ensure you meet all entry requirements beyond the visa, including yellow fever vaccination if travelling from an endemic country.

 • Have printed copies of your eVisa approval, return ticket, and hotel bookings.